lortordermur/sfcalcsheet/README.md

 ### Frequently asked questions ###

-**Does it work in office suites other than LibreOffice?**
+**Does it really work in office suites other than LibreOffice?**

-Not without flaws so far.
-SFCalcSheet uses some pretty fancy OpenDocument features and formatting, and therefore cannot be guaranteed to fully function in every office software.
-Apart from LibreOffice it has been tested in the following office suites stating OpenDocument support:
+Yes, but in several cases only with serious flaws that cannot be fixed in the spreadsheet.
+SFCalcSheet uses some pretty fancy OpenDocument functions and cell styles, and therefore cannot be guaranteed to fully function in every office software.
+Apart from LibreOffice it has been tested in the following office suites featuring OpenDocument support:

 * **Desktop software**

   * **Collabora Office**: Based on current LibreOffice. ***Completely functional*** without visual glitches.
-  * **SoftMaker Office**: Completely functional but calculator headings don’t show, as well as some background colors in random places.
+  * **SoftMaker Office**: Well-functioning but calculator headings don’t show, as well as some background colors in random places.
   * **SoftMaker FreeOffice**: Outdated OpenDocument support, only partly functional.

 * **Web applications**